Skirtle/COP4520-22-Assignment-1/README.md

 Alternating works because all of the threads use small numbers at the same time, and each thread speeds up at the same rate and roughly the same time. <br/>
 ## Visualization of these approaches
 ![equation](https://github.com/Skirtle/COP4520-22-Assignment-1/blob/Optimized-MT/Images/Untitled.png?raw=true)
+Each color represents one of the 8 threads.
+In single-threaded, one thread did all the numbers. <br/>
+In partioned (named Old), each thread had a range that was uninterrupted by other threads. <br/>
+In alternating (named New), each thread gets a number in intervals of 8 <br/>